AdobeDocs/workfront.en/help/classic/product-announcements/product-releases/22.3-release-activity/22-3-release-overview.md

 -->

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">These enhancements are currently available in the Preview environment and will be made available in the Production environment<!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">These enhancements are currently available in the Preview environment and will be made available in the Production environment
 <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">
 later this year
 </MadCap:conditionalText>